 Anyhow mower noise comes from four main sources, listed below are possible solutions for excessive noise.
 If looking to go below 20 decibels, I suggest a donkey.

-Exhaust/Muffler – Exhaust heatshields become loose and baffles inside become loose also.
-To test, give the muffler a tap with the handle of a screwdriver and listen for the tell tale rattle.
+Exhaust/Muffler – Exhaust heatshields become loose and baffle inside become loose also.
+To test, give the muffler a tap with the handle of a screwdriver and listen for the tell-tale rattle.

 Check your Muffler for damage, these guys get very hot and are prone to cracking and corrosion.

 You already know mowers cause lots of vibration, and stuff just comes loose, that’s why it’s a good idea to check over your mower regularly looking for loose stuff.
 The baffles live inside the muffler and sometimes break free causing a thin metallic-sounding rattle.
 Mufflers get really hot and vibration can cause them to crack.
 They can be repaired by your local muffler shop.

 Gaskets – Gaskets are used to mate the muffler to the engine.
 They create a seal, and as you can imagine when it breaks down you get lots of noise and fumes.
 Gaskets are easy to replace.

 Blade Noise – Blades make a surprising amount of noise.
 Blade tips cut through the air at over 200 mph and most lawn tractors will have 2 and maybe 3 blades.

 Bare Metal – The underside of mower decks is just painted.
 Debris thrown against the deck resonates like a bell.